sulphitic7864/cloths-project/readme.txt

 This HTML Template is provided by TemplatesJungle.com and is free to use in both personal and commercial projects as long as you don't remove our credit link in the footer.

-However, you can remove the credit link by paying for
+However, you can remove the credit link by paying for No

 RIGHTS